-Bounty has prepared compliance systems for Alton and submitted these to the Queensland regulator for approval so that we can recommence production, especially in light of higher oil prices.
+Bounty has prepared compliance systems for Alton and submitted these to the Queensland regulator for approval so that we can recommence production, underwritten by higher oil prices.

-2022 Plans
+2023 Plans

-Bounty is actively planning to work over 2-3 wells at Alton in 2022 and commence oil production while it generates a full field development plan aimed at producing 167,000 bbls of potential recoverable oil of from the Evergreen Formation.
-Further development will include drilling an up-dip appraisal well at Eluanbrook in the northwest section of PL 2 B and up to 3 attic oil locations within Block 2 C - the Alton Pool.
-Initial production of 100 bopd is expected from the Evergreen Formation and then moving to develop attic oil.
+Bounty is actively planning to work over 2-3 wells at Alton in 2023 and commence oil production while it generates a full field development plan aimed at commercialising previously announced 167,000 bbls of 2C contingent resource from the Evergreen Formation.
+Further development will move on to include drilling an up-dip appraisal well at Eluanbrook in the northwest section of PL 2 B and up to 3 attic oil locations within Block 2 C - the Alton Pool.
+Initial production of 100 bopd is expected from the Evergreen Formation and then moving to develop further attic oil.